aklump/collection_json/README.md

+## How to create a collection object programatically

 ## Creating objects from JSON strings

 The key method will be `Object::import`, which converts JSON strings into the appropriate object based on it's format.